On the Universality of Energy Extraction from Black Hole Spacetimes: Results

-Using Eqn~\ref{eqn:BZ} and \ref{eqn:omegaH}, we can compare the time-averaged total outflowing power efficiency $\eta$ from our simulations with the corresponding expected BZ power (Fig.~\ref{fig:BZ}a).
-We find that outflow power follows the BZ formula for both Kerr and non-Kerr models, even at large values of $\OmegaH\phibh$, i.e., when the jet dominates the total outflow.
-It is noteworthy that the maximal $|\OmegaH|=1/2$ for Kerr BHs, whereas the non-zero quadrupole ($\alpha_{22}\neq0$) models can reach larger horizon frequencies for the same BH spin.
+Figure~\ref{fig:BZ}a shows a comparison between the time-averaged total outflowing power efficiency $\eta$ from our simulations with the corresponding expected BZ power.
+We find that the outflow power follows the BZ formula for both Kerr and non-Kerr models, even at large values of $\OmegaH\phibh$, i.e., when the jet dominates the total outflow.
+It is noteworthy that the maximal $|\OmegaH|=1/2$ for Kerr BHs, whereas the $\alpha_{22}\neq0$ models can reach larger horizon frequencies for the same BH spin.
+The accretion flow for our MAD models exhibit a large range of horizon magnetic fluxes and outflow powers, all of which follow the predicted BZ power-relation (also see Appendix~\ref{sec:fluxes}), which clearly shows that the BZ process is not only the primary energy extraction mechanism for accreting BHs, and is universally applicable for arbitrary spacetimes.

 Evidently, a degeneracy in $\eta$ arises between BH spin and non-Kerr parameters.
 Panel (b) of Figure~\ref{fig:BZ} shows that for a given spin, the range of possible outflow efficiencies for a non-Kerr BH is large, especially for larger values of $a$.
-Measuring the jet power may therefore not provide an accurate estimate of BH spin when the quadrupole moment $\alpha_{22}$ is of large and opposite sign, mimicking the effects of spin.
+Measuring the jet power may therefore not provide an accurate estimate of BH spin when $\alpha_{22}$ is of large and opposite sign, mimicking the effects of spin.
 Caution must therefore be exercised.
 For example, consider that for the highly spinning $a=0.9$ BH, a value of $\alpha_{22}=-2$ results in a near-zero horizon frequency and barely produces an outflow, while $\alpha_{22}=2$ exhibits $\eta\approx 330\%$, a factor of $\approx 2$ larger than the Kerr $a=0.998$ model.

-To see the effect of introducing non-Kerr parameters on BH images, we performed general-relativistic radiative transfer (GRRT) calculations of a selection of GRMHD simulations with the general-relativistic radiative transfer (GRRT) raytracing code \texttt{BHOSS} \citep{younsi_2012,Younsi:19_polarizedbhoss}, focusing on comparison with an $a=0.5$ Kerr BH model.
-Figure~\ref{fig:image} shows the $86$~GHz and $230$~GHz images for M87* parameters: a BH mass of $M_{\rm BH}=6.2\times10^9M_{\odot}$ located at a distance of $D_{\rm BH}=16.9\,$megaparsecs (around $55$ million lightyears) viewed at a nearly face-on inclination of $i=163^{\circ}$ \citep{EHTPaperV}.
-More details about the GRRT methodology is given in the appendix.
+To see the effect of introducing non-Kerr parameters on BH images, we performed general-relativistic radiative transfer (GRRT) calculations of a selection of GRMHD simulations with the raytracing code \texttt{BHOSS} \citep{younsi_2012,Younsi2023}, focusing on comparison with an $a=0.5$ Kerr BH model.
+Figure~\ref{fig:image} shows the $86$~GHz and $230$~GHz images for M87* parameters: a BH mass of $M_{\rm BH}=6.2\times10^9M_{\odot}$ located at a distance of $D_{\rm BH}=16.9\,$ Mpc (around $55$ million lightyears) viewed at a nearly face-on inclination of $i=163^{\circ}$ \citep{EHTPaperV}.